tejagummalla/Avoid-The-Blocks/README.md

 This is a Python based game made using the PyGame library.
 The objective of the game is to avoid the falling blocks by using the arrow keys to move your race car.
-The difficulty of the increaces propotional to the number of blocks avoided.
+The difficulty of the game increaces propotional to the number of blocks avoided.

 ## Game Help